A techno-thief finds himself on the wrong end of a disrupted time transfer

 He was reaching into his pocket for the microcomputer he had brought to store stolen files when he realized that the room was not empty.
 He would have harsh words for the IT nerd who'd assured him all personnel had left the building.
 He drew his gun instead.

 The scientist at the workstation, an elderly man, was oblivious to his surroundings.
 His gaze alternated between a bank of monitors and a complex room-high apparatus of wire coils and electronics that hummed and glowed in dim blue beside the desk.
 Gerald stared in fascination as he crept closer.
-The base of the machine appeared to be a copper plate about a metre across.
+The base of the machine appeared to be a copper plate about two metres across.
 In the centre was a small cage containing a white mouse or rat.
 The humming and glow increased sharply and the cage and rat vanished.
 Fertekank! thought Gerald.
 Where did it go?
 Has Narci actually solved the temporal equations?

 He grabbed the scientist's hair and pressed the gun barrel against the back of his head.
 "Move a muscle and you're a dead man.
 Say 'Yes' if you understand."